anandu06dev/ng4StarterKit/README.md

 };
 ```

-The data mapper logic can be placed at different locations such as Data Access Service or in the repository.
-However in CQRS we
+The data mapper logic can be implemented at different places such as data service, repository, factory or required by an
-handle the mapping of data queries from/to DTOs in dedicated Command/Query objects in the application layer in favor of an application service.
+abstract instance loader class.
+However in CQRS we handle the mapping of data queries from/to DTOs in dedicated command/query
+objects in the application layer in favor of an application service.

 **» REST, HATEOAS and the Data Mapper**<br/>